Skip over navigation

 Other Fruits and Nuts

-Receipts for other fruits and nuts, such as avocados, blueberries, mangos, and pecans, at $103.2 million, were up from $98.2 million in 2006.
+Receipts for other fruits and nuts, such as avocados, blueberries, pecans, and miscellaneous fruit and nuts, at $117.6 million, were up from $98.7 million in 2008.

 Dairy